 A Phenopacket is an anonymized phenotypic description of an individual or biosample with potential genes of interest and/or diagnoses.
 It can be used for multiple use cases.
 For instance, it can be used to describe the phenotypic findings observed in an individual with a disease that is being studied or for an individual in whom the diagnosis is being sought.
 The phenopacket can contain information about genetic findings that are causative of the disease, or alternatively it can contain a reference to a VCF file if exome sequencing is being performed as a part of the differential diagnostic process.
 A Phenopacket can also be used to describe the constitutional phenotypic findings of an individual with cancer (a Biosample should be used to describe the phenotypic abnormalities directly associated with an extirpated or biopsied tumor).

-¶ Field Type Status Definition id string required arbitrary identifier subject Individual recommended The proband phenotypic_features List of PhenotypicFeature recommended Phenotypic features observed in the proband biosamples Biosample optional samples (e.g., biopsies), if any genes Gene optional Gene deemed to be relevant to the case (application specific) variants List of Variant optional Variants identified in the proband diseases List of Disease optional Disease(s) diagnosed in the proband hts_files List of HtsFile optional VCF or other high-throughput sequencing files meta_data MetaData required Information about ontologies and references used in the phenopacket
+¶ Field Type Status Definition id string required Arbitrary identifier subject Individual recommended The proband phenotypic_features PhenotypicFeature (list) recommended Phenotypic features observed in the proband biosamples Biosample optional Samples (e.g., biopsies), if any genes Gene optional Gene deemed to be relevant to the case (application specific) variants Variant (list) optional Variants identified in the proband diseases Disease (list) optional Disease(s) diagnosed in the proband hts_files HtsFile (list) optional High-throughput sequencing files (e.g. VCF) meta_data MetaData required Information about ontologies and references used in the phenopacket